hundredrabbits/thebook/north_pacific_logbook.md

 Got the boat back in order.
 We surveyed the extent of the damage: we have no more dodger, the wind meter appears to be dead, we also lost our 100-watt solar panel, the rig looks okay so does the engine and the sails.
 We spent the day heaving-to, trying to calm down.
 We made a plan not to panic, and to go forward.
 It's a long way to anywhere from here, and we've got to keep going.
 No one is coming to get us out, we have to get ourselves out.

 ##### 1700
-After cleaning up the cabin, we slept in each other's arms, with alarms to warn us off coming ships.
+After cleaning up the cabin, we slept in each other's arms, with alarms to warn us of coming ships.
 We don't usually do this, but with both AIS and radar, we felt safe.

 \newpage